discordjs/gh-discord-middleware/README.md

 - `DISCORD_WEBHOOK_MONOREPO` - the default webhook url to deliver all events to, unless they are split to another as defined below
 - `DISCORD_WEBHOOK_BUILDERS` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/builders
 - `DISCORD_WEBHOOK_COLLECTION` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/collection
-- `DISCORD_WEBHOOK_CORE` - the webhook to deliver events to if they are determined to be strictly related to the discord.js core package
+- `DISCORD_WEBHOOK_DISCORDJS` - the webhook to deliver events to if they are determined to be strictly related to the discord.js core package
 - `DISCORD_WEBHOOK_PROXY` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/proxy and the proxy-container package
 - `DISCORD_WEBHOOK_REST` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/rest
 - `DISCORD_WEBHOOK_VOICE` - the webhook to deliver events to if they are determined to be strictly related to @discordjs/voice